March 27 - April 15, 2021

 Unless listed as included, airfare is not included in trip costs.
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.
 Please let us know if you are arriving earlier or staying later as we are happy to assist you with any extra overnights that you might want to arrange.

 Flights you (or a travel agent) book: Arrive in Delhi, India (DEL) on March 29.
 If you are arriving from our Nepal safari, see the Flights section in its itinerary for arrival information.
-Depart from Delhi on April 14.
+Depart from Delhi, India (DEL) on April 14.

 On game drives in the parks, you travel in open, six-passenger 4×4 jeeps that provide 360° viewing and excellent photography opportunities; we’ll have three participants in each vehicle sharing with one of our resident guides, a park ranger, and a park driver.
 In Keoladeo Ghana National Parkyou’ll have the opportunity to travel in a rickshaw.
 Between parks and cities travel by private bus, train, plane, or 4×4 vehicles (during our bumpy ride from Khajuraho to Bandhavgarh).